UCSD-E4E/rct_signal_characterization/README.md

 (1) Integrate and parse an external Ublox m8n GPS module into the payload of a new aerial platform, the 3DR Solo.
 This task will comprise of writing a python script for the Intel Joule, a Linux microcomputer.

 (2) Design a new user interface for starting and stopping data logging with visual indicators of 3D GPS fix.
 This task will comprise of writing a bash script for the Intel Joule, as well as a script for an external web GUI.
-The scripts for this section of the project can be found under the scripts subfolder of the repository.
+The scripts for this section of the project can be found under the UI-Script subfolder of the repository.

 (3) Emulate a radio collar’s power output in various waveforms using a USRP.
 This task will comprise of utilizing and implementing the open source SDR library GNURadio.